markshelgren/noteTaker/README.md

 1. Created and linked the initial files (JS files, HTML files, JSON files).

-2. Downloaded all dependecies using npm.
+2. Downloaded all dependencies using npm.

 3. Created all routes and verified them with small tests using Postman.